leotam/leotam.github.io/_posts/2016-03-13-DistributedTF.markdown

 print "Multi node computation time: " + str(t2-t1)
 {% endhighlight %}

 We've just used the *with tf.device* command as usual to explicitly execute aspects of the computation graph.
+The session calls a node and the gRPC protocol handles communication on the cluster seamlessly.
+It's possible to implement more complicated parameter server training paradigms, and Jeff Dean has mentioned they devote a separate parameter server cluster consisting of over 100 nodes just to handle the updating of parameters!

 Within the TensorFlow docs is an excellent section on [model parallel multi-GPU training on CIFAR-10][cifar10].
-It's an excellent exercise to modify [their code][cifar10gpu] for multi-node, multi-GPU training.
+It's an excellent exercise to modify [their multi-GPU code][cifar10gpu] for multi-node, multi-GPU training.

 Any questions, please post on [Stack Overflow][so] or the [TF Google group][tfGroup] where Google's excellent team and community will provide assistance.
 Many thanks go to [John Ramey][ramey] and the [TF developers][tfDevs].